animeshgarai09/Felix-UI-Vanilla/readme.md

 Sliders are used to decide range for something like sound in videos, price in shopping sites, etc.

-Find more detail on below topics of _Slider_ visit https://://felix-ui-dev.netlify.app/documentation.html#slider
+To find more detail on the below topics visit documentation on [Slider](https://://felix-ui-dev.netlify.app/documentation.html#slider)

 -   Custom slider